Let’s know more about the Enlightenment Stupa of Benalmadena, the largest Buddhist temple in Western world, but let me first add an introduction.

 A couple of weeks ago, the good weather during the weekend invited for a relaxed stroll along the seashore; one of my favourite occupations on Saturday mornings when not visiting Benalmadena during my exercise routine of the weekends.
 This weekend was different, I had a drive through the highway A-7 for visiting a friend who lives in Benalmadena Pueblo.

 While driving I let my eyes wander over the close by Mijas mountains; I could see in the clear weather even the golden cone of the Stupa in Benalmadena.
 I finally made my mind up to make a little excursion to that place before getting to my friend.
 The Stupa always catches my eyes when I am passing by, so this day was good enough as any other to visit it.

-The Benalmadena Enlightenment Stupa is the largest Buddhist monument in the western world.
-It is on the viewpoint of El Retamar in Benalmadena Pueblo and overlooking the Mediterranean Sea with fantastic views.
+This Budhist temple in Benalmadena is on the viewpoint of El Retamar in Benalmadena Pueblo and overlooking the Mediterranean Sea with fantastic views.

 The monument itself is beautiful; it seems that in Buddhist tradition this kind of monuments is normally sealed, but this one here has inside a large meditation hall.
 Here are being held all kinds of activities, lectures, symposia and courses in relaxation and meditation.

 Downstairs there is another room with books and an exposition about Tibetan Buddhism.
 The whole thing definitely has something.
 I am not into Buddhism; nevertheless, I find it transmits some very interesting viewpoints, together with the Stupas privileged location, surveying the hustle and bustle of our daily existence.